isidore/MobProgrammingBook/manuscript/110_Mobbing with an audience.md

 The next question is how much time do you have?
 If you are doing an all day training, 1 1/2 hours cycle time is fine.
 Everyone will still get 4-5 chances at the keyboard.
 If you are doing a 1 1/2 hour conference session, you need a smaller mob.

+Using a short rotation time has also other benefits with new groups: it enforces group to work together faster as no one can try completing a task in the time they sit in front of a keyboard.

 ### Event Based Rotation

 Training and conferences also mean that you may be doing work that is a little more understood by the facilitator.
 This offers the opportunity to rotate on something other than time.
-When event-based rotation keeps you within an average of four minute rotation time, I prefer it as a method of rotation.
+When event-based rotation keeps you within an average of four minute rotation time, you can prefer it as a method of rotation.
 It is satisfying to rotate on accomplishment.

-Here are some events that I will use for rotation:
+Here are some events you can use for rotation:

    1. Unit test is written
    2. Unit test is passing
    3. Small task is completed
    4. Single line of code is written
    5. Story (example) is written on a board

-> When teaching kids in Africa, we had 30 students on a single computer.
-We rotated on single line of code written.
-This allowed everyone to get a couple chances at the computer, even in a short two hour session.

 ## Audience